imCodePartnerAB/iVIS/docs/basic_concepts/security_layer.rst

 It works the same way as popular social networks.
 In addition, iVIS can use third-party identity providers too.
 So user after he is redirected to the iVIS login page may choose the option to login using BankId for example.

-The provider role in OAuth 2.0 is actually split between Authorization Service and Resource Service, and these reside in the iVIS with Spring Security OAuth.
-The requests for the tokens are handled by Spring MVC controller endpoints, and access to protected resources is handled by standard Spring Security request filters.
-The following endpoints are required in the Spring Security filter chain in order to implement OAuth 2.0 Authorization Server:

-    * Authorization Endpoint is used to service requests for authorization (URL: /oauth/authorize)
-    * Token Endpoint is used to service requests for access token (URL: /oauth/token)

-You can find details `here <http://projects.spring.io/spring-security-oauth/docs/oauth2.html>`_.

 Users registration
 ------------------